If your habits don't line up with your dream, then you need to either change your habits or change your dream ― John C. Maxwell

 If your goal is to study every day instead of waiting until the last minute, don't start by promising yourself that you'll study for two hours a day or re-read 5 textbook chapters at a time.
 That can feel so daunting that you'll end up quitting the first time a major wave of inertia hits you.

 Instead, maybe just commit to studying one 10-flashcard round in Brainscape every day, or to making digital flashcards for just one small textbook lesson every day.
-As long as you have broken up your studying into bite-sized milestones, it will be much easier to develop these habits and stay motivated to study.
+Bite-sized milestones are easier targets to form habits and stay motivated to study.

 You can use apps like Don’t Break the Chain or Done to create a chain for your daily study habit OR you can very simply set study reminders in Brainscape!